Sunday, January 24, 2016

 Words & music - Rob Stone & Stu Phillips.
 Sung by Lynn Carey

-The very first time I saw BVD, even as I was sitting staring in open-mouthed amazement at what was unfolding before me, I seized upon this song as a standout.
+The very first time I saw Beyond the Valley of the Dolls, even as I was sitting staring in open-mouthed amazement at what was unfolding before me, I seized upon this song as a standout.
 From those killer chords that precede the vocals to the overall MOR psychedelic vibe of the arrangement, this song is a winner.
-All-girl rock groups rule!

 17.